 What 3 meats should dogs avoid?

 Even though dogs can consume almost any meat, there are a few variations that should be excluded from their diet.
 It is ok for dogs to consume cooked pork.
-However, you should not feed raw pork to your dog, as it contains a parasite called trichinella spiralis.
+However, you should not feed your dog raw pork, as it contains a parasite called trichinella spiralis.
 The infection can cause severe stomach distress, fever, and lethargy.
 The infection can also be completely asymptomatic.
-So if your dog has eaten a lot of raw pork, it's best to rush to the vet.
-Also, you should avoid any processed meats, such as sausage, Bologna, ham, etc. Processed meat products contain a lot of salt and other seasonings that are harmful to your dog.
-Also, it's best not to give your dog raw eggs.
-Feeding raw meat is still controversial, so you may or may not feed that to your dog.
-But raw eggs are a definite no-no, as they can contain parasites and trigger allergic reactions.
+So, if your dog has eaten a lot of raw pork, it's best to rush to the vet.

 What's better for dogs, beef or fish?

 Both beef and fish are excellent sources of protein for your dog.
 Fish has a marginally higher percentage of protein to meat ratio (about 3% more), but beef is more digestible when compared to fish.
-Fish is also leaner than beef but contains Omega 3 and 6 fatty acids that are crucial for dogs.
+Fish is also leaner than beef but contains omega-3 and 6 fatty acids that are crucial for dogs.
 That makes fish an ideal choice of protein for dogs that are training or trying to lose weight.

 Back to Your Dog Food Questions Answered